tmpITK/OptimizationResultProcessing/README.md

 fitnes_grid_plot_summ plots the weighted sum of the chosen components.

 The latter two will be fused into one in the future.

+MOVIE

+Scripts for visualizing the progress of an INSPYRED algorithm in the parameter space, using the ind_file.txt and _settings.xml.

+    Must be given:  -axes labels
+                    -in case of a test model the exact parameter combination (currently only works like that) -projection type (in case of three parameters they are plotted in a 3D manner) -the path of the aformentioned files